-As of February 3, 2023, there were 75 holders of record of our common shares.
+As of February 2, 2024, there were 89 holders of record of our common shares.
 Because many of our common shares are held by brokers and other institutions on behalf of shareholders, we are unable to estimate the total number of shareholders represented by these record holders.

-On February 15, 2023, we announced that our Board of Directors approved a regular quarterly cash dividend of \$0.255 per common share.
+On February 13, 2024, we announced that our Board of Directors approved a regular quarterly cash dividend of \$0.285 per common share.
 All dividends paid by us on our common shares after June 1, 2016 are designated as "eligible dividends" for Canadian federal income tax purposes and such treatment will continue unless a notification of change is posted on our website.
 Our Board of Directors will review the cash dividend periodically, with a long-term objective of increasing the amount of the dividend.
 We cannot assure as to the amounts or timing of future dividends.
 We have the ability under our Credit Agreement and Term Loan Agreement (both as defined below) to repurchase our common shares and pay dividends provided we maintain specified financial ratios.

-On July 26, 2022, our Board of Directors approved, subject to receipt of regulatory approvals, the annual renewal of our normal course issuer bid, or the NCIB, to purchase up to 12,859,066 of our common shares during the period of August 10, 2022 to August 9, 2023 or until such earlier time as the NCIB is completed or terminated at our option.
+On July 25, 2023, our Board of Directors approved, subject to receipt of regulatory approvals, the annual renewal of our normal course issuer bid, or the NCIB, to purchase up to 12,881,534 of our common shares during the period of August 10, 2023 to August 9, 2024 or until such earlier time as the NCIB is completed or terminated at our option.
 Shareholders may obtain a copy of our TSX Form 12 - Notice of Intention to Make a Normal Course Issuer Bid, without charge, by request directed to our Executive Vice President and Chief Financial Officer at (832) 442-2200.
-The timing and amounts of any repurchases pursuant to the NCIB will depend on many factors, including our capital structure, the market price of our common shares and overall market conditions.
+The timing and amounts of any repurchases pursuant to the NCIB will depend on many factors, including our capital structure, the market price of our common shares, any share buyback taxes applicable and overall market conditions.
 All common shares purchased under the NCIB will be immediately cancelled following their repurchase.
 Information regarding our NCIB plan can be found under the section Normal Course Issuer Bid in Note 14, "Shareholders' Equity," of our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K and is incorporated herein by reference.